Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Introduction

 We further show that the efficiency gains from GAI admit an interpretable variance decomposition (Corollary~\ref{cor:variance_decomposition}).
-Specifically, variance reduction can arise from three distinct sources: (i) \emph{sample expansion}, where auxiliary observations effectively enlarge the sample available for estimation; (ii) \emph{representational power of AI}, where AI outputs provide richer transformations of the covariates and help approximate complex conditional expectations even when they contain no information beyond $\bX$; and (iii) \emph{extra predictive information from AI}, where AI outputs contain signal about human labels beyond the observed covariates.
+Specifically, variance reduction can arise from three distinct sources: (i) \emph{sample expansion}, where auxiliary observations effectively enlarge the sample available for estimation; (ii) \emph{representational power of AI}, where AI outputs provide richer transformations of the covariates and help approximate complex conditional expectations even when they contain no information beyond $\Xvec$; and (iii) \emph{extra predictive information from AI}, where AI outputs contain signal about human labels beyond the observed covariates.
 This decomposition provides a unified explanation for when and why AI augmentation improves statistical efficiency.

+\item \textbf{Empirical Evidence Across Three Auxiliary Data Regimes.} We evaluate GAI across three real-world business applications spanning core estimation tasks in marketing research.
+The three applications span progressively more favorable regimes for existing methods.
+In vaccine conjoint analysis, we estimate a logit model using both LLM choice predictions and high-dimensional embeddings of the model’s reasoning.
+The LLM achieves only 54\% prediction accuracy and observes no additional information beyond features in the outcome model.
+In retail pricing, all estimators receive the same systematically biased digital-twin purchase prediction \citep{toubia2025database}, which contains extra information from persona characteristics.
+This controlled comparison isolates the benefit of GAI’s feature-based formulation from the additional reasoning information.
+Finally, in health insurance coverage analysis, we use accurate, well-calibrated ML predictions constructed by the PPI authors, creating a setting particularly favorable to existing methods.

-\item \textbf{Empirical Evidence Across Three Auxiliary Data Regimes.} We evaluate GAI across three real-world business applications that progressively shift the landscape in favor of existing methods, yet GAI delivers strong and consistent gains throughout.
-Across all settings, GAI substantially improves point estimation accuracy, maintains confidence interval coverage at or above the nominal level without inflating interval width, and reduces required human labels by 67--90\%.
+GAI delivers consistent gains across all three regimes, demonstrating robustness to differences in predictive quality, auxiliary-data format, and information content.
+Across all settings, GAI substantially improves point estimation accuracy, maintains near-nominal confidence interval coverage in most configurations without inflating interval width, and reduces required human labels by 67--90\%.
 The consistency of these results across diverse auxiliary data formats, information structures, and prediction quality levels demonstrates the broad applicability of the framework.